Use the Council’s Simple Search link for their Public Access Register to find information about Croydon’s planning applications.

 June 2021.
 The owners of the Public House, Butler Walsall Limited, have informed Croydon Council of their intention to sell the building.
 As the building is an Asset of Community Value, there is a 6-week moratorium to allow a community interest group – i.e. a legally constituted organisation such as a charity, a company limited by guarantee that does not distribute profits amongst its members, an Industrial and Provident Society, a Community Interest Company (CIC) or a Parish Council -to express an interest to bid.
 If this is submitted in time, the community will have another six months to formalise its bid.

 March 2021 Planning Application withdrawn by developers Butlers Walsall Limited following concerns expressed by the Mayor of London and Croydon Council.
 Applicants claim they will resubmit a revised application.

 Save the Glamorgan Campaign: Residents have come together and are campaigning to return the building to its original use as a Public House.
-Can be contacted via their Facebook page Save the Glamorgan Pub.
+They can be contacted via their Facebook page, Save the Glamorgan Pub.

 Latest article: March 2021 Residential Planning Application to demolish the Glamorgan Pub withdrawn – Addiscombe West

 City Link, Addiscombe Road

 Planning application.
 Submitted June 2021.
 21/02912/FUL for Demolition of existing building and redevelopment of the site to provide a part 14-storey and part 28-storey building with basement, comprising 498 co-living units and associated communal amenity spaces (Use Class Sui Generis), 85 residential units (Use Class C3), commercial space (Use Class E) and flexible commercial and community space (Use Class E/F1) at ground/mezzanine level, together with roof terraces and balconies, wheelchair accessible parking spaces, refuse and cycle storage and associated landscaping and public realm works including removal of subways